 Evaluation of the economic impact of environmental and resource problems and policies.

 This field focuses on the economic implications of environmental and natural resource issues and policies.
-Students who choose environmental and resource economics as one if their Ph.D. fields will take two field courses: “Environmental Economic Theory and Policy Analysis” and “Dynamic Optimization and Natural Resource Economics”.
+Students who choose environmental and resource economics as one of their Ph.D. fields will take two field courses - “Environmental Economic Theory and Policy Analysis” and “Dynamic Optimization and Natural Resource Economics”.
 The first course develops the theoretical foundation for environmental and natural resource policy designs and covers externalities, public goods, property rights, and the design of optimal environmental and natural resource policies.
-Research projects by recent Ph.D. students include the following: public preferences for forest protection from invasive infection as an ecological indicator of climate change, robust nonparametric and Bayesian econometric approaches for combining secondary data to inform environmental policy, optimal design of residential outdoor watering policies, demand for natural gas as a transportation fuel, and cost effective strategies to control nonpoint source pollution.
+Research projects by recent Ph.D. students include: public preferences for forest protection from invasive infection as an ecological indicator of climate change, robust nonparametric and Bayesian econometric approaches for combining secondary data to inform environmental policy, optimal design of residential outdoor watering policies, demand for natural gas as a transportation fuel, and cost effective strategies to control nonpoint source pollution.

 |Darrell Bosch||Kevin J. Boyle||Michael Ellerbrock|